loonie-spec/looni/_posts/2020-05-25-textmining.md

 [This is an English ver. bubble chart](https://public.flourish.studio/visualisation/2576893)

 I created interactive bubble charts as well.
+You can see how I created them when you click the links below.
 Which one do you like the most?

 [packed bubble chart](https://codepen.io/looniii/pen/KKVPYQx)